 Income before income taxes for the U.S. operations segment decreased by \$50.8 million, or 32.4%, and increased by \$60.7 million, or 15.6%, for the three and nine months ended September 30, 2013, as compared to the same periods in 2012.
 The decrease in income before income taxes in the third quarter can be largely attributed to the Asset-Intensive sub-segment.
-The decrease is primarily the result of rising interest rates during the quarter which reduced the fair value of embedded derivatives associated with treaties written on a modco or funds withheld basis.
+The decrease is primarily the result of rising interest rates during the quarter which reduced the fair value of embedded derivatives associated with treaties written on a modeo or funds withheld basis.
 In addition, there was a decrease in investment related gains (losses), net due to the significant amount of investment related gains recognized in 2012 associated with the portfolio restructure of a new fixed annuity transaction.
-These decreases were somewhat offset by favorable mortality experience in the U.S. Traditional sub-segment.
-The increase in income for the first nine months can be attributed to an increase in investment related gains (losses), net in the U.S. Traditional sub-segment as well as slightly improved mortality.
+These decreases were somewhat offset by favorable mortality experience in the U.S. Traditional sub-segment as well as slightly improved mortality.
 In addition, the first nine months reflects improved performance in the Asset-Intensive sub-segment mainly as a result of the aforementioned fixed annuity transaction that was recorded in the second quarter of 2012.